reactive-python/reactpy-django/docs/src/features/components.md

     In these scenarios, you may want to rely on best-fit parsing by setting the `strict_parsing` parameter to `False`.

-    Note that best-fit parsing is designed to be similar to how web browsers would handle non-standard or broken HTML.

     === "components.py"

         ```python